 When we first made the claim that we wanted our systems to be able to be installed anywhere, we had grand visions that perhaps one day, InvertiGro grow modules would feed man on the moon - so we are of course over the moon that our systems have already been to Mars!

-Sensoria set a challenge: to InvertiGro was set a challenge by design an automated vertical garden suitable for the demanding conditions of a space habitat where water, power, physical space, and crew time are precious.
+Sensoria set us a challenge: to design an automated vertical garden suitable for the demanding conditions of a space habitat where water, power, physical space, and crew time are precious.
 The AeroCube (an adaptation of our InvertiWall product) was developed with these criteria at its core.

 It was of course with enormous pride that we rose to that challenge to be selected for the Sensoria Mars Simulation (in partnership with NASA JPL) at the Hi-Seas (Hawaii Space Exploration Analog + Simulation**) base in Hawaii earlier this month.